celinaLind/chitty-chat/README.md

 Servers are collections of chat rooms and voice channels that can be accessed via invite links.
 Server administrators can customize their servers with features of their choosing

+***User Can:***
+- Friends
+  - Send/Receive Friend Rquests
+  - Add/Remove Friend
+- Message
+  - Send A DM to a user by searching their username
+  - Messages include text and media options
+- Voice/Video Call
+  - Can have video calls within servers with one friend or many
+- Servers/Channels
+  - Create/Join Server or channels
+  - Can create join links for servers they are the owner of

 ### Video Walkthrough
 [![Chitty Chat Walkthrough](https://img.youtube.com/vi/C3FguytaLns/0.jpg)](https://www.youtube.com/watch?v=C3FguytaLns)